nectere-sdk/nectere/README.md

 **Solution**:

-PATH solves this by providing an open-source, provider-agnostic framework that abstracts away all these combinations.
+Nectere solves this by providing an open-source, provider-agnostic framework that abstracts away all these combinations.

-- **For agent developers**: PATH offers an always-growing catalog of ready made blockchain actions (sending tokens, using DeFi protocols, ...) that can be imported as tools into your existing agent.
+- **For agent developers**: Nectere offers an always-growing catalog of ready made blockchain actions (sending tokens, using DeFi protocols, ...) that can be imported as tools into your existing agent.
 It works with the most popular agent frameworks (Langchain, Vercel's AI SDK, Eliza, etc), with primary support for Solana and additional support for 30+ EVM chains (Base, Polygon, Mode, ...).

-- **For dApp / smart contract developers**: develop a plug-in in PATH, and allow agents built with any of the most popular agent development frameworks to access your service.
+- **For dApp / smart contract developers**: develop a plug-in in Nectere, and allow agents built with any of the most popular agent development frameworks to access your service.

 ### Key features
 1. **Works Everywhere**: Compatible with Langchain, Vercel's AI SDK, Eliza, and more.